zinzy/zinzy.website-v2/_posts/2009-08-01-the-misfortunes-of-yesterday.md

 faces:
 - Ex N
 tags:
-- queerdom
-- anti-lgbt
-- discrimination
+- queerphobia
 - multiculturalism
-- eindhoven
+- Eindhoven
-- diversity and inclusion
+- inclusion
 - emancipation
 ---
 It's Gay Pride today.
 Yesterday, as N and I were on our way to the cinema, somebody yelled "DYKES!" at us.